 Written in tears: The Women and their stories

 The vulnerability of women to sexual violence is justly a recurrent theme in the stories.
-Except for The Half-Burnt Bus, all the stories have women’s experiences as the main plot, bringing their oft-supressed voices to fore.
+Except for The Half-Burnt Bus, all the stories have women’s experiences as the main plot, bringing their oft-suppressed voices to the fore.

 Culture, land and folktales of Assam

-As is with a good story, all descriptions, from georgraphy to clothing, is rooted in the culture of the state.
+As is with a good story, all descriptions, from geography to clothing, are rooted in the culture of the state.

 Written in Tears is a wholesome glimpse into Assam’s food, culture, clothing and traditions.
 But as readers, we can sense an impending doom even in this happy picture that is painted.
 This feeling of tension forms the backdrop of all the narratives.

-Kalita often blends folktales in her stories that helps readers understand the culture.
-The Cursed Fields of Golden Rice is replete with the lyricism of Bodo Tribe’s folk tradition.
+Kalita often blends folktales in her stories that help readers understand the culture.
+The Cursed Fields of Golden Rice is replete with the lyricism of the Bodo Tribe’s folk tradition.
 The story is set against the backdrop of the Bodo Movement* for autonomy in the 90s.
-Ayengla’s traumatic experience is mixed with her reminiscing about the story behind her name that is the legend of Ayengla and the Sun-God.
+Ayengla’s traumatic experience is mixed with her reminiscing about the story behind her name which is the legend of Ayengla and the Sun God.

 The legend of Asagi-Baisagi and Chandrabao triggers a major event in The Girl with Long Hair.
 The sisters Asagi and Baisagi often stole from the fruit garden of Chandrabao.
 He caught them by setting a trap and later freed them.
 However, the matter did not end there.
 People who came to know about the incident concluded that they have committed a sin: “When Chandrabao freed them from the trap, he must have touched them”.
 He was decreed to marry the sisters.
 Such oral history and traditions held people together and some tribes still follow them.